polytrade-finance/dual-layer-token/README.md

-# DLT (DualLayerToken) Standard 🛠️
+# DLT (Dual Layer Token) Standard 🛠️

-Welcome to the DualLayerToken (DLT) Standard, proposed under EIP-6960! 🎉
+Welcome to the Dual-Layer-Token (DLT) Standard, proposed under EIP-6960! 🎉

 DLT is a versatile and efficient token standard for managing diverse digital assets in a clear and organized manner. 📚💼🏦